thesadru/disnake/docs/ext/commands/commands.rst

 At its core, a basic converter is a callable that takes in an argument and turns it into something else.

-For example, if we wanted to add two numbers together, we could request that they are turned into integers for us by specifying the converter:
+For example, if we wanted to add two numbers together, we cold request that they are turned into integers for us by specifying the converter:

 .. code-block:: python3